abpframework/abp/docs/en/framework/infrastructure/blob-storing/index.md

 }
 ````

-> If you don't use the `BlobContainerName` attribute, ABP Framework uses the full name of the class (with namespace), but it is always recommended to use a container name which is stable and does not change even if you rename the class.
+> If you don't use the `BlobContainerName` attribute, ABP uses the full name of the class (with namespace), but it is always recommended to use a container name which is stable and does not change even if you rename the class.

 Once you create the container class, you can inject `IBlobContainer<T>` for your container type.